monix/monix.io/_tut/docs/2x/intro/scalaz72.md

 import monix.scalaz.reverse._
 ```

-That's it, now you can use the Cats awesome type-classes along
+That's it, now you can use the Scalaz awesome type-classes along
 with Monix's abstractions, such as `Coeval`, `Task` and `Observable`.